jpellman/wiki.libjpel.so/docs/Home-Lab/Hosts/Johns-MBP.md

 The electricity consumption on the laptop isn't that bad and it seems serviceable enough, so I'm aiming to try to get 1-2 more years of use out of it (as of January 2022).
 When Apple stops providing security updates for Catalina, I'll start doing web browsing in a virtualized sandbox running [Neverware](https://www.neverware.com/) to mitigate risk.

-I'll probably replace this with an ARM-based Macbook.
+I'll probably replace this with an ARM-based MacBook.
 I've toyed around with just using a tablet (e.g., iPad, Surface) in the past, but due to the amount of multimedia work I do as I digitize documents and other media in my childhood home, I think that I'll still need a portable computer with a modest amount of horsepower.